dotlang/language/doc/RFE.md

 But this idea simplifies import.

-? - What about adding operators for send/receive and string regex match `~`?
+Y - What about adding operators for send/receive and string regex match `~`?
 Don't forget about select/alt.
 `send(my_task, data)`
 `msg = receive((m: Message -> m == {source:1, type:2}))`